ix-ax/AXOpen/src/data/docs/COLUMNS.md

-# Custom columns
+# Custom Columns

-There is a possibility to add custom columns if it is needed.
-You must add `AXOpen.Data.ColumnData` view as a child in `DataView`.
-The `BindingValue` must be set in `ColumnData` and contains a string representing the attribute name of custom columns.
-If you want to add a custom header name, you can set the name in `HeaderName` attribute.
-Also, there is an attribute to make the column not clickable, which is clickable by default.
-The example using all attributes:
+It is possible to add custom columns if needed.
+Add an `AXOpen.Data.ColumnData` view as a child of the `DataView`.

+- `BindingValue` (required): A string representing the member path in the POCO object.
+- `HeaderName`: Sets the column header text.
+The default value is equal to `BindingValue`.
+- `PresentationTemplate`: The type of presentation template used to display the value.
+Template must inherits from AXOpen.Data.ColumnDataCellBase.
+It will be populated with the POCO value.
+By default, the value is presented as a string.
+- `Clickable`: Determines whether the column is clickable.
+The default is **clickable**.

+---

 [!code-smalltalk[](../app/ix-blazor/librarytemplate.blazor/Pages/Rendering.razor?name=CustomColumns)]